-Much and Many are usually used in negative sentences and questions:
+'Much' and 'many' are usually used in negative sentences and questions.

 - We didn't have much luck today.

-- There aren't many hotels in this city.
+- There aren't many hotels in the city.

 - Have you got much work to do?

 - Do you know many people around here?

-When much is used in affirmative sentences, it is preceded by so, too or as.
+When much is used in an affirmative sentences, it is preceded by so, too or as.

 - There is so much work to be done.

-- I think that a President has got too much responsibility.
+- I think that a president has got too much responsibility.

 - Drink as much water as possible.

+IV.
+SAY IT!
 Tim works in Human Resources for an international arts center.
 His security staff need new uniforms.
 Imagine you are in Tim's security team, but you could not go to the meeting.
 Discuss with Tim some clothes you would prefer to wear as your uniforms.